 Income and assets test for Youth Allowance

-If you are in severe financial hardship but are not eligible for ABSTUDY because of the assets test, you may be paid under Asset Hardship provisions.
+If you’re in severe financial hardship but aren’t eligible because of the assets test, you can still apply under Asset Hardship provisions.

 Parental income includes:

 - fringe benefits